Signs of Magnesium Deficiency

 If you are not getting enough magnesium, you may feel some side effects of magnesium deficiency.
 And if you’re insufficient, the symptoms can range from uncomfortable to serious.

 If your magnesium intake remains too low for an extended period, you may notice the following:

 - Brain fog and memory problems

-- Over-the-counter and prescription medicines: A wide range of medicines, like antacids, antibiotics, birth control pills, blood pressure medications (diuretics), stomach acid blockers (proton pump inhibitors) and more cut into your magnesium stores.
+- Over-the-counter and prescription medicines: A wide range of medicines, like antacids, antibiotics, birth control pills, blood pressure medications (diuretics), stomach acid blockers and more can cut into your magnesium stores.

 - Chronic diseases: Crohn’s disease, kidney disorders, celiac disease, digestive disorders, type 2 diabetes, low stomach acid and other conditions can affect magnesium absorption and retention.